Kitware/iMSTK/Docs/CodingGuide.md

 * Be aware that arithmetic can result in invalid or wrapped values.
 You may need to verify the result will be within a valid range before performing arithmetic.

 * We prefer using integer values that match the processor's word size: `size_t` for unsigned values and `ptrdiff_t` for signed values.

-* For quantities and indices, we prefer `imstk::index_t` which is an unsiged datatype.

 * In Standard Library, `size_type` corresponds to `size_t`, and `difference_type` corresponds to `ptrdiff_t`.